-During the three months ended March 31, 2014, our international sales accounted for approximately 11% of our total sales.
-We sell our products outside the United States through a combination of direct sales representatives employed by us and international distributors.
+During the six months ended June 30, 2014, our international sales accounted for approximately 11% of our total sales.
+We sell our products in 32 countries outside the United States through a combination of direct sales representatives employed by us and international distributors.
 We believe there are significant opportunities for us to increase our presence in both existing and new international markets through the continued expansion of our direct and distributor sales forces and the commercialization of additional products.